 Ahmed Hill, No. 10 Virginia Tech blow out Md.-Eastern Shore

 BLACKSBURG, Va.
-(AP) — Ahmed Hill scored 20 points and No. 10 Virginia Tech shot nearly 66 percent as it drubbed Maryland-Eastern Shore 85-40 on Friday night, the Hokies‘ sixth consecutive victory.
+(AP) — Ahmed Hill scored 20 points and Virginia Tech shot nearly 66 percent as it drubbed Maryland-Eastern Shore for the Hokies‘ sixth consecutive victory.

 Kerry Blackshear Jr. added 15 points and Wabissa Bede scored 14 for the Hokies (11-1), who continued their best start to a season in 100 years.